A Local Look at the West Virginia Cultural Center

 For those of you not familiar with notable West Virginians, the Celebrating West Virginia room showcases some West Virginia’s most famous including Jerry West, Mary Lou Retton, Jon McBride, and Ernie Saunders.
 Artists and musicians will enjoy the last two rooms: Traditions of Music and A Legacy of Craftmanship.
 Many of the events in the museum are animated, contain AV presentations, audio, and feature spectacular displays.

 - Mary Lou Retton, of Fairmont, was the first American to win the gold medal at the Olympics for women’s all-around.

 - Mother’s Day was first observed at Andrews Church in Grafton on May 10, 1908.

-- The first spa open to the public was at Berkeley Springs, in 1756. (at that time this was Bath, Va)
+- The first spa open to the public was at Berkeley Springs, in 1756. (at that time this was Bath, Virginia)

 - The first brick street in the world was laid in Charleston on October 23, 1870, on Summers Street, between Kanawha and Virginia Streets.

 - The Pinch Reunion is the oldest continuous reunion in the US.

-- The Battle of Philippi was the first land battle of the of the Civil War.
+- The Battle of Philippi was the first land battle of the Civil War.

 - Meadow River Lumber Company in Rainelle at its peak cut an average of 110,000 board feet per day and was the world’s largest hardwood sawmill.

 - Kelly Axe and Tool Company, located in Charleston’s west side, was the largest producer of axes, hatchets, and related tools in the world.